Geometry of Sparsity-Inducing Norms: Exposed faces of unit balls of -support dual norms

-In~\S\ref{Geometry_of_the_unit_balls_of_generalized_top-k_and_k-support norms}, we provide background on generalized top-$k$ and $k$-support dual~norms.
-In~\S\ref{Face_characterization_and_support_identification}, we apply Theorem~\ref{th:Support_identification} with (primal) set the unit ball of a norm, and obtain thus face characterization and support identification with $k$-support norms.
-In~\S\ref{The_orthant-monotonic_case}, we recall the notion of orthant-monotonic norm and, in this case, we obtain a characterization of the intersection of the $k$-sparse vectors with the faces of the $k$-support norm.
-Finally, in~\S\ref{The_orthant-strictly_monotonic_case}, we recall the notion of orthant-strictly monotonic norm and, in this case, we obtain a simpler characterization of the intersection of the $k$-sparse vectors with the faces of the $k$-support norm.
+In~\S\ref{Geometry_of_the_unit_balls_of_generalized_top-k_and_k-support_dual_norms}, we provide background on generalized top-$k$ and $k$-support dual~norms.
+In~\S\ref{Face_characterization_and_support_identification}, we apply Theorem~\ref{th:Support_identification} with (primal) set the unit ball of a norm, and obtain thus a characterization of the exposed faces of the unit ball of $k$-support dual~norms.
+In~\S\ref{Finding_optimal_solutions_with_at_most_k_nonzero_coordinates}, we return to the original motivation of the paper as was exposed in~\S\ref{Motivation}: we provide dual conditions under which the primal optimal solution of a minimization problem, penalized by a $k$-support dual~norm, is $k$-sparse.
+In~\S\ref{The_orthant-monotonic_case}, we recall the notion of orthant-monotonic norm and, in this case, we obtain a simpler characterization of the $k$-sparse vectors in the exposed faces of the unit ball of $k$-support dual~norms.
+Finally, in~\S\ref{The_orthant-strictly_monotonic_case}, we recall the notion of orthant-strictly monotonic norm and, in this case, we obtain an even simpler characterization of the $k$-sparse vectors in the exposed faces of the unit ball of $k$-support dual~norms.